-Director of Continuing Education - Vacant
+Dean of Workforce Development/Continuing Education - James Bostic

-The major function of the Director of Continuing Education is organizing and conducting the continuing education program which includes all courses and seminars offered that do not fall within the normal vocational and technical programs of the College.
-The director oversees special credit courses and programs which enhance lifelong learning and courses of an avocational nature.
+The function of the Dean of Workforce Development/ Continuing Ed is organizing and conducting the non-credit education and training programs which include all courses and seminars offered that do not fall within the normal vocational and technical programs of the College.
+The dean oversees special non-credit courses and programs which enhance lifelong learning and courses of a vocational nature.
 He also functions as the bridge between the College and area business, industrial, and farming communities in order to ensure that the College is responsive to the communities' short-term educational and training needs.